Returning and rising actors to watch in 2019

 Thomasin McKenzie: Jojo Rabbit, The King, True History of the Kelly Gang

 It's been a while since Thomasin McKenzie wowed audiences as a young girl living in isolation with her US military vet father (Ben Foster) in Leave No Trace – but she'll return soon in Taika Waititi’s Jojo Rabbit, a film about a different kind of isolation.
 In it, McKenzie stars as a Jewish girl who is hidden in an attic by a German woman whose teenage son is a member of the Hitler Youth.

 But that’s not all for the breakthrough Kiwi.
 She’ll be joining Timothée Chalamet with a secondary role in The King, as well as teaming up with Russell Crowe in the western True History of the Kelly Gang, adapted from Peter Carey’s novel of the same name.
 Her enigmatic countenance in Leave No Trace has been compared to Rooney Mara and Lorde – McKenzie is definitely one to watch.

-Margaret Qualley: Once Upon A Time in Hollywood, Native Son, Adam, Against All Enemies, Strange But True
+Margaret Qualley: Once Upon A Time ... in Hollywood, Adam, Seberg, Strange But True

 Margaret Qualley in Spike Jonze's Kenzo film